A supple and quietly fruity Bordeaux red. Recommended, especially for weeknight, uncomplicated enjoyment. £12.50 a bottle.

-The back label: ‘This is a classic Bordeaux blend of 75% Merlot and 25% Cabernet Sauvignon.
-Medium bodied and partially aged in oak, it’s easy, fruity and supple enough to drink quite young.
-A French bistro sort of wine.'
-13.5% alc.
+The back label: 'This is a classic Bordeaux blend of three quarters Merlot and 25% Cabernet Sauvignon.
+Medium to full bodied and partially aged in oak, it’s easy, fruity and supple enough to drink quite young.
+Serve with good food.'
+13.5% vol.

 See our nifty 'best to drink' graphic on the back label, a few pics from the vineyard below, or our 'Restaurant listings' which show you're in good company.